Rolex Submariner 5513 'Serif Dial'Sold

-While we love all vintage Submariners, there is one truly iconic vintage Sub: the ref.
-5513.
-With its timeless toolwatch aesthetics, robust design, and impressive 27-year production run, it's bonafide Rolex legend.This 5513 dates back to 1972 and features an uncommon ‘serif dial’, referring to the pointy ends at the corners of the 3, 6, and 9 o’clock hour markers as well as at the top corners of the triangular 12 o'clock marker.
+While we love all vintage Submariners, the ref.
+5513 is most iconic of the bunch in our opinion.
+With its timeless toolwatch aesthetics, robust design, and impressive 27-year production run, the 5513 is a bonafide Rolex legend.This 5513 dates back to 1970 and features an uncommon ‘serif dial’, which refers to the pointy extensions at the corners of the 3, 6, and 9 o’clock hour markers as well as at the top corners of the triangular 12 o'clock marker.
 These particular dials only appear on 5513s that were produced between late 1969 and early 1973.
 And, as you know by now, with anything vintage Rolex, peculiar details produced for a short period of time increase collectability.This 5513 sports a lovely matte black with the iconic painted tritium markers.
-The tritium has turned into a lovely warm eggshell color over time, perfectly matching the tritium in the 18k white gold hand set.
+The tritium has turned into a lovely custardy color over time, perfectly matching the tritium in the 18k white gold hand set.
 Unlike later Submariners (or its sister references, the 5512 and 1680), the 5513 features only two lines of text at the top half and two lines of text at the lower half of the dial.
 This detail gives the 5513 a wonderful clean and understated look.
 Not too much, not too little: just perfect for a toolwatch.The 40 mm stainless steel case contains some minor scratches, but is in great condition for a watch that’s almost fifty years old.
 The accompanying stainless steel solid link Oyster bracelet is a sturdy upgrade from the folded bracelet the watch was originally delivered with back in the day.

 - Bezel material

 - Case Material